MOHINIM19/Healthbuddy---Smart-Disease-Prediction/Healthbuddy-Smart-Disease-Predictor-main/README.md

-# Medibuddy: Smart Disease Predictor
+# Healthbuddy: Smart Disease Prediction

 ## Sample images of the web application